 Supporting the Gospel of the Kingdom of God

-Greetings, Wayne, a servant of God, by the grace of God, for the people of God, and placed into the hands of Jesus Christ.
+Greetings, a servant of God, by the grace of God, teaching the truth of God under the authority of Jesus Christ to any who are willing to receive it.
+(Mat 13:43).

 Luk 16:16 The law and the prophets were until John: since that time the kingdom of God is preached, and every man presses into it.